Fall 2019 Class Schedule

 - American Board of Examiners in Clinical Social Work

 - Council on Social Work Education

 - International Federation of Social Workers

 - North American Association of Christians in Social Work

 The Association of Social Work Boards (ASWB) has launched a web-based version of its Social Work Laws and Regulations: A Comparison Guide, a project that will make the most extensive source for social work regulatory information available as a free service.
 Through this new database system, ASWB is making comparative data on social work licensing widely available to the general public as well as the social work profession.

 Users can find information on a specific date, province or territory, and view tables that compare requirements throughout the U.S. and Canada.

 The information is accessible through ASWB's web site: www.aswb.org.

-Congratulations and welcome to the new Student Organization Officers for the 2016-2017 academic year.
-The Student Organization unifies and strengthens the student body at SSW by providing opportunities to organize around student interests and develop student activities.
+The Student Organization unifies and strengthens the student body at the Department of Graduate Social Work by providing opportunities to organize around student interests and develop student activities.
 Student Organization Officers represent students in major decisions at SSW and establish connections to student life at Springfield College.